 High apparent velocities of the hybrid events indicate steep angles of incidence, possibly pointing to a deep seated source.
-With the multi-array analysisapplied in this study, it is not possible to estimate the depth of the events, as we do not include a
+With the multi-array analysis, it is not possible to estimate the depth of the events.

-- 350 velocity model.
 However, assuming a simple velocity model (adapted from Vales et al., 2014) with increasing velocity steps of 0.1 km we derive the ray path from the angle of incidence at the array until the epicentral distance is reached.
 This simple model yields event depths of 5 to 14 km.
 Additionally we considered other velocity models, which might be better suited regarding the expected complex velocity structure.
 Adapting a velocity model for Etna (Almendros et al., 2000) yields event depths between 10 and 20 km.
-The use of the velocity model for the caldera of Tenerife (Lodge et al., 2012) yields results - between 3.5 and 15 km.
+The use of the velocity model for the caldera of Tenerife (Lodge et al., 2012) yields results between 3.5 and 15 km.
 This shows the very large impact of the velocity model on the estimation of the angle of incidence at the array and the computed ray path.
 The event depths estimated from the slowness values observed at the arrays and the different velocity models would be significantly deeper than the depths reported in previous studies.
 There can be several reasons for such an observation.
 It is possible, that the source of the events has shifted to greater depths after the eruption of Fogo in 2014.
-This might also explain, why there is no direct correlation between the precipitation data of 2017 and the number

-- 360 of hybrid events.
+This might also explain, why there is no direct correlation between the precipitation data of 2017 and the number of hybrid events.
 Another possibility is that the wave field is affected by path effects caused by the complex structure of the volcanic edifice (Kedar et al., 1996).
 These authors suggest, that a single pulse can trigger seismic waves, which then interact with heterogeneities in the elastic, loosely consolidated surrounding layers of the volcanic edifice, leading to complex harmonic seismic signals at the receiver.
 Such an effect is hard to discriminate from an oscillating resonator.
-Finally, Harrington and Brodsky (2007) provide the explanation that hybrid events are not necessarily caused by fluid motion, but by brittle failure. - 365 Low rupture velocities and strong path effects result in the long low-frequency coda.
-Similar effects of low rupture velocities in unconsolidated volcanic material have also been suggested to cause the signature of long-period events, rather than fluiddriven source mechanisms (Bean et al., 2014).
-On Fogo, this-brittle failure at shallow depths could be caused by gravity loadings in the collapse scar after the latest eruption.
-From these considerations, we concludeIn view of these previous studies and of our observations, i.e. the clear signal onset, the lack of S-phases and the smooth transition from high to low frequencies - 370 without the appearance of definite dominant frequencies, we suggest that scattering effects along the ray path may explain the pattern distinct appearance of the observed hybrid events on Fogo, i.e. the clear signal onset, the lack of S phases and the smooth transition from high to low frequencies without the appearance of definite dominant frequencies.
+Finally, Harrington and Brodsky (2007) provide the explanation that hybrid events are not necessarily caused by fluid motion, but by brittle failure.
+Low rupture velocities and strong path effects result in the long low-frequency coda.
+On Fogo, this brittle failure at shallow depths could be caused by gravity loadings in the collapse scar after the latest eruption.
+From these considerations, we conclude that scattering effects along the ray path may explain the pattern of the observed hybrid events on Fogo, i.e. the clear signal onset, the lack of S-phases and the smooth transition from high to low frequencies without the appearance of definite dominant frequencies.